Plus constructions, plethysm, and unique factorization categories with applications to graphs and operad-like theories: Structural Results, decompositions and standard forms

-\begin{prop} The monoidal generators of morphisms of $\spure(\C^{\bt +})\Sigma_{ext}$ can be written as pairs $(\g_{(\phi_n\kdk \phi_1)},\s)$ with $\s\in \Sn$.
+\begin{prop} The monoidal generators of morphisms of $\spure(\catplus{\C,P})\I_{ext}$ can be written as pairs $(\g_{(\phi_n\kdk \phi_1)},\s)$ with $\s\in \Sn$.
 The composition is given by the wreath product.
-These can be alternatively thought of as a decorated linear rooted tree whose vertices are labelled by morphisms of $\C$ and an enumeration of the vertices. $\spure(\C^{\bt +})\Sigma_{ext}$ is a Feynman category with discrete $\V=\Mor(\C)$. \end{prop} \begin{proof} The first statement follows from Corollary \ref{cor:extfactor}.
+These can be alternatively thought of as a decorated linear rooted tree whose vertices are labeled by morphisms of $\C$ and an enumeration of the vertices. $\spure(\catplus{\C,P})\I_{ext}$ is a cubical Feynman category with discrete $\V=\Mor(\C)$ and proper degree function in which the $\g_{\phi_0,\phi_1}$ have degree $1$. \end{prop} \begin{proof} The first statement follows from Proposition~\ref{prop:sigma}.
 For the second, we interpret the morphism

-as a linear rooted tree whose vertices decorated by the $\phi_i$.
+as a linear rooted tree whose vertices are decorated by the $\phi_i$.
 This fixes the map $\g$.
 The enumeration of the vertices gives the source, namely the $\bt$ product of the morphisms decorating the vertices in that order.
+The statement about being a Feynman category follows readily.
+For the degree functions, the added morphisms are indeed isomorphisms and have degree $0$.
+Up to these isomorphisms the presentation of a morphisms in generators is again given by enumerating the symbols $\bt$ in the source. \end{proof}